neondatabase/tokio-epoll-uring/tokio-epoll-uring/src/doc/design.md

 ## Critique

-We shouldn't put too much lipstick on the pig:

 The tokio runtime has no idea of the high priority that the *poller task* has in the overall system.
 If the system is under heavy load, the turnaround time for the *poller task* in the tokio scheduler will grow.
 This means completion processing gets delayed, thereby transitively delaying `wake()` of the futures that issued these operations.